Voting & Employment Issues in Maine

 An employer may enforce rules about the wearing of campaign-related or political material on its premises during work time.
 In both areas, employers must apply the rules evenly and consistently.
 Note that after Maine’s Earned Leave Law goes into effect at the beginning of January, paid leave may be available for voting.

 It is worth mentioning that Maine does have a law that entitles an employee to a leave of absence to serve as a Legislator.
 As long as the employee gives the employer notice of that intent within 10 days after placing their name on a primary or general election ballot.

-The employee is entitled to restoration to their previous or a similar position with the same pay, status and seniority at the conclusion of the term of service, provided the employee is still qualified to perform those duties.
-The leave of absence can be with or without pay and is limited to one legislative term of 2 years.
-This entitlement does not apply to employers with 5 or fewer employees.
+The employee is entitled to restoration to their previous or a similar position with the same pay, status, and seniority at the conclusion of the term of service.
+Provided the employee still qualifies to perform those duties.
+The leave of absence can be with or without pay.
+Limited to one legislative term of two years.
+This entitlement does not apply to employers with five or fewer employees.

 There is also a process in the law that allows an employer to appeal for relief from the requirement.
 If the employer can demonstrate the leave of absence could cause an unreasonable hardship on the business.